henriksundeodegard/context-adaptive-architecture/README.md

 - #4 Architectural skeleton (MVP‑ready)
 - #5 Four principles of context-adaptive systems
 - #6 What becomes possible
-- #7 Measuring human-centered growth
+- #7 Measuring human-centered evolution
 - #8 Limits and open problems
 - #9 First‑step roadmap
 - #10 Call to action
 - #11.
 [Architect's reflections.md](reflections.md)

-_This text was written in collaboration with AI_

 ---

 ## 0. Executive preview

-> **Thesis**: As LLMs and tools like n8n make it possible for anyone to spin up intelligent workflows in minutes, the critical question is no longer _“Can we build it?”_ but _“What are we actually growing?”_
+> **Thesis**: As LLMs and tools like n8n make it possible for anyone to spin up intelligent workflows in minutes, the critical question is no longer _“Can we build it?”_ but _“What are we actually evolving?”_
 >
 > We’re entering a phase where automation becomes agency - where we don’t just create tools, but shape systems that evolve with us.
 That shift demands a new kind of design discipline:
 >
-> **Context-adaptive / vibe architecting**: a form of _context-adaptive systems architecture_ that centers human growth, emotional resonance, and intentional evolution from the ground up.
+> **Context-adaptive / vibe architecting**: a form of _context-adaptive systems architecture_ that centers human evolution, emotional resonance, and intentional evolution from the ground up.
 >
 > The term 'vibe' is used deliberately to center the often-overlooked affective and felt sense of a system's interaction, moving beyond purely functional metrics.
 It refers to a composite of ambient signals (context, emotion, time, input patterns) that shape user experience but often go unmodeled in traditional systems.
 >